Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 Your VEGDOG team

-A change in food should always be discussed with a veterinarian.
-If you have any questions about this illness, please contact our veterinarians at tierarzt@vegdog.de.
+A change in diet should always be discussed with a veterinarian.
+If you have any questions about this condition, please contact our veterinarians at tierarzt@vegdog.de.

 Valerie Henssen Valerie Henssen

-Working every day for the health of our dogs and the survival of other animals.
+To work every day for the health of our dogs and the (over) life of other animals.